 Flying to the Katmai coast to see brown bears in their natural habitat is an unforgettable Alaskan experience, especially when you have the luxury of watching them over several days.
 Alaska Bear Adventures offers a multi-day experience that pairs bear viewing with the convenience of a “home base” aboard the Alaska Dawn, a 65-foot expedition trawler.
 Spend your days learning the ins and outs of bear behavior, and then return to the boat for dinner and relaxation before settling into a comfortable berth.

-Set out the next morning on a quintessential Alaska prop plane, with your pilot pointing out beautiful scenery along the way during the one-hour flight.
+The trip starts with a quintessential Alaska prop plane ride, sit back and relax while your pilot points out beautiful scenery during the one-hour flight.
 You’ll either land on the beach, or right on the water, and then skiff over to the Alaska Dawn.

 Once aboard, you’ll notice the clean, gorgeous, yet functional features of this immaculate vessel.
 The staterooms are cozy, but each has high quality bedding and mattresses, and its own bathroom and shower (a rarity for a boat this size).